nfabacus/module-federation-example/README.md

 ### Futher Investigations To Do
 - Investigate if there is any way to use module federation with Create React App without ejecting I may try this https://dev.to/kildareflare/how-to-modify-config-of-create-react-app-without-ejecting-5cbn

+  => After all, I have created a separate webpack.config.js in micro-front-end-3 folder.
+But, this means it still requires separate webpack configuration.

 - Try with Storybook
 - Try with Next.js